 The performance of the costumed body in non-theatre settings expands the notion of representation to include human interaction in the physical, material world and on the internet—both considered integral parts of the ambit of the everyday.
 The purpose of this research is to consider the queered male body in such spaces as a theatrical device, and to understand it from the viewpoint of costume studies in order to explore the concepts of ‘costume’ and ‘body’ as simultaneously signifying and deconstructing binaric gender assumptions.

-Bio: Jorge Sandoval holds an MFA in Theatre and Interdisciplinary Studies from The University of Regina and a BFA in Art History and Studio Art from Concordia University in Montreal, Canada.
-He is currently a member of the Faculty of Fine Arts at the University of Lethbridge in Lethbridge, Canada and a doctoral candidate at Aalto University, Department of Film, Television and Scenography, Finland.
-Jorge actively researches and works with issues related to queer identity, theatre and performance, and the production of space.
-He has published since 2014 with an upcoming publication, The RuPaul Effect: The Exploration of the Costuming Rituals of Drag Culture in Social Media and the Theatrical Performativity of the Male Body in the Ambit of the Everyday, in press by the University of Alabama Press.
+Biography: Jorge Sandoval is currently the Course Leader for the BA (Hons) Costume for Performance Couse at UAL.
+Jorge is a doctoral candidate at Aalto University, Department of Film, Television and Scenography in Helsinki Finland.
+He holds an MFA in Theatre and Interdisciplinary Studies from The University of Regina and a BFA in Art History and Studio Art from Concordia University in Montreal, Canada.
+Jorge is also adjunct Professor at the Faculty of Fine Arts at the University of Lethbridge in Lethbridge, Canada.
+Jorge actively researches and works with issues related to queer identity, theatre and performance, and the production of space and he has published several articles on these topics for a variety of peer reviewed journals.
 Jorge has been the resident set and costume designer for the Banff Summer Arts Festival (Canada, 2005-2016) where he designed and mentored young designers from Canada and abroad.
-His most recent artistic work includes the curation and presentation of artwork at the exhibition Mapping the Body at the Penny Art Gallery at University of Lethbridge in 2017.
+Jorge is an active practitioner, designing and researching costume from a variety of perspectives.